- Home

 CoQ10 is responsible for stimulating cells to produce the body’s main energy-carrying molecule, Adenosine Triphosphate (ATP).
 More specifically, research shows that CoQ10 is effective at speeding up ATP production, allowing the body to use food more efficiently for energy.

 CoQ10 levels naturally decrease with age, and research shows that certain cancers, heart failure, type 2 diabetes, or taking statins can also cause lower levels.
-Plus, because studies suggest that many foods don’t offer amounts of CoQ10 large enough to significantly increase levels in the body, some people may benefit from taking supplements.
+Plus, because studies suggest that many foods don’t offer large enough amounts of CoQ10 to significantly increase levels in the body, some people may benefit from taking supplements.

 For more information, have a read of our article: What is CoQ10, and why is it important for our health?